 Leave it: A must to assure that puppy not ingest anything that might harm him.
 Sometimes it’s easier just to remove the problem than wait for the puppy to learn “Leave It”

 I could go on and on with excuses as to why small breed dog owners do not train their babies, but I think you get my point.
 The truth of the matter is that training IS important but training a 2 pound puppy is different than training a 42-pound puppy and in my next article I will go into more details as how training is accomplished with really small dogs.

 We all know that puppies need discipline.
 The classic definition of discipline is training or how to encourage a specific behavior and should not be confused with punishment.

 No one disputes the need for training.
 We want to train our puppies to eliminate themselves in appropriate places, come when they are called, act appropriately around other dogs, and friendly around people.
 As good small dog owners, we must find time to train, socialize and discipline our tiny dogs.

-In the next article, we will discuss how to train our small dogs with simple, basic commands that all dogs need.
 For information on how to socialize your small breed puppy, check out our article on Puppy Socialization.

 We always appreciate your support and encouragement.
 Your thumbs up means so much to us.
 Please like this article.

 If you find this page or any page on Small Dog Place Helpful, or Useful in anyway, I'd love it if you would click the small heart found on the bottom right of each page.